We try to follow Semantic Versioning in this project.

 - Create a PR that updates the AUR

-PKGBUILDfiles for the
+PKGBUILDfile for the

-polybar-gitpackages (push after the
+polybar-gitpackage (push after the release archive is uploaded).

 If any publicly facing part of polybar is being deprecated, it should be marked as such in the code, through warnings/errors in the log, and by comments in the wiki.
 Every deprecated functionality is kept until the next major release and removed there, unless it has not been deprecated in a minor release before.